-The Land of Enchantment is the 3rd largest crude oil and 9th largest natural gas producer in the United States.
-Other important economic drivers are tourism and military/government agencies such as the Los Alamos National Lab and the White Sands Missile Range.
-New Mexico is currently the most dependent, tax dollar state.
+The Land of Enchantment is the third largest crude oil and ninth largest natural gas producer in the United States.
+New Mexico's important economic drivers are tourism and military/government agencies, such as the Los Alamos National Lab and the White Sands Missile Range.
+New Mexico is currently the state most dependent on tax dollars.

 While New Mexico is not the premier destination for aspiring business owners, its other-worldly natural beauty coupled with state government incentives (like low property tax and tax credits for businesses in different industries) should go a long way to attract budding entrepreneurs.